-- 9.108.
+689 690 to referral to the police or social care as this could increase the risk to the individual.
+691 Preventing extremism and radicalisation 692 693 694 695 696 697 698 10.106.
 All staff are fully aware of their duty in assessing the risk of Individuals being drawn into terrorism including support for terrorism ideology and extremist ideas.
 In accordance with our 026.
-Preventing Extremism and Radicalisation policy and 0.27 E-safety policy, we all need to be vigilant in ensuring the safety from extremist and terrorist material when accessing the internet.
-We consider Hampshire Local Authority Safeguarding Children's Board arrangements to fulfil its Prevent duties. - 9.109.
+Preventing Extremism and Radicalisation policy and 0.27 E-safety policy , we all need to be vigilant in ensuring the safety from extremist and terrorist material when accessing the internet.
+We consider Denbighshire Local Authority Safeguarding Children's Board arrangements to fulfil its Prevent duties.
+699 700 701 702 10.107.
 Children are vulnerable to extremist ideology and radicalisation.
-Similar to protecting children from other forms of harms and abuse, protecting children from this risk should be a part of a schools or colleges' safeguarding approach. - Extremism is the vocal or active opposition to our fundamental values, including democracy, the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs.
-This also includes calling for the death of members of the armed forces. - Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - Terrorism is an action that endangers or causes serious violence to a person/people; causes serious damage to property; or seriously interferes or disrupts an electronic system.
-The use or threat must be designed to influence the government or to intimidate the public and is made for the purpose of advancing a political, religious or ideological cause. - 9.110.
+Similar to protecting children from other forms of harms and abuse, protecting children from this risk should be a part of a schools or colleges' safeguarding approach.
+703 704 705 rule of law, individ ocal or active opposition to our fundamental values, including democracy, the ual liberty and the mutual respect and tolerance of different faiths and beliefs. calling for the death of members of the armed forces.
+706 707 ers to the process by which a person comes to support terrorism and extremist ted with terrorist groups.
+708 709 710 711 serious damage to threat must be de ction that endangers or causes serious violence to a person/people; causes property; or seriously interferes or disrupts an electronic system.
+The use or signed to influence the government or to intimidate the public and is made advancing a political, religious or ideological cause.
+712 713 714 715 716 717 10.108.
 There is no single way of identifying whether a child is likely to be susceptible to an extremist ideology.
 Background factors combined with specific influences such as family and friends may contribute to a child's vulnerability.
-Similarly, radicalisation can occur through many different methods (such as social media or the internet) and settings (such as within the home). - 9.111.
+Similarly, radicalisation can occur through many different methods (such as social media or the internet) and settings (such as within the home).
+718 719 720 721 722 723 724 10.109.
 However, it is possible to protect vulnerable people from extremist ideology and intervene to prevent those at risk of radicalisation being radicalised.
 As with other safeguarding risks, staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.

-- Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include making a Prevent referral. - 9.112.
-The school's or college's DSL (and any deputies) should be aware of local procedures for making a Prevent referral - 9.113.
+Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include making a Prevent referral.
+725 726 10.110.
+The school's or college's DSL (and any deputies) should be aware of local procedures for making a Prevent referral 727 728 729 730 10.111.
 All schools and colleges are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism".
-This duty is known as the Prevent duty. - 9.114.
+This duty is known as the Prevent duty.
+731 732 733 10.112.
 An online general awareness-training module on Channel is available.
 The module is suitable for school staff and other front-line workers.
-It introduces the topics covered by this advice, including how to identify factors that can make people vulnerable to radicalisation, and case studies illustrating the types of intervention that may be appropriate, in addition to Channel.
+It introduces the topics covered by this advice, including how to identify factors that can